cs3216/cs3216.github.io/coursework/mobile/index.md

 </script>
 ```

-Showing the user his coordinates may hardly be of any use to him at all.
+Showing the user their coordinates may hardly be of any use to them at all.
-You could take it up one level by plotting it on a map and perhaps places of interest near hi.
+You could take it up one level by plotting it on a map and perhaps places of interest near them.

 For complete documentation of Geolocation API and Google Maps, visit
 <https://w3c.github.io/geolocation-api/> and